openstack/osprofiler/README.rst

     *osprofiler.parsers.ceilometer:get_notifications*

-* **How to setup profiler notifier**
+* **How to setup profiler notifier?**

   We decided to use olso.messaging Notifier API, because:

-  * oslo.messaging is integrated in all projects
+  * `oslo.messaging`_ is integrated in all projects

-  * It's the simplest way to send notification to Ceilometer, take a look at:
+  * It's the simplest way to send notification to Ceilometer, take a look at: *osprofiler.notifiers.messaging.Messaging:notify* method
-    *osprofiler.notifiers.messaging.Messaging:notify* method

-  * We don't need to add any new CONF options in projects
+  * We don't need to add any new `CONF`_ options in projects

-* **How to initialize profiler, to get one trace across all services**
+* **How to initialize profiler, to get one trace across all services?**

     To enable cross service profiling we actually need to do send from caller to callee (base_id & trace_id).
-So callee will be able to init his profiler with these values.
+So callee will be able to init its profiler with these values.

     In case of OpenStack there are 2 kinds of interaction between 2 services: